-Satsuma Han however has a much longer history than that.
+The original Satsuma Han however has a much longer history than that.
 If you click the map icon to the right you will find this as the Satsuma area on the southern Kyushu island.
 The first historical kilns here were established by Korean potters in the late 16th century.
-These first wares were stonewares, covered with a thick dark glaze and are so rare that only museums might have a few to show.
+These first wares were a massive and hard stoneware, covered with a thick dark glaze, a ware that are so rare that only museums might have a few to show.

-The circle with a cross that often makes up a part of the marks, are the Shimazu mon or the family crest of the clan that ruled Satsuma Han however I doubt that any of the Shimazu clan ever owned a Satsuma export style ware piece.
-If that were to be the case, the crest would in that case need to be blue, since that was also the Shimazu clan colors.
+The circle with a cross that often make up a part of the marks, are the Shimazu mon or the family crest of the clan that ruled Satsuma Han however I doubt that any one of the Shimazu clan ever owned or, let alone ordered one Satsuma export style ware piece to be made.
+If that however had been the case, the crest would in that case been blue, since that was also the Shimazu clan colors.

 Satsuma was produced in Kagoshima, Kyoto, Tokyo, Osaka, Kobe, and Kanazawa by hundreds of known artists, in many styles and by literally thousands of unknown decorators.
 Meizan has pieces authenticated as being done in Kanazawa (Kutani).
-For most of the "Zan brothers" nothing is known, in spite of very good quality work and many good studio pieces are simply unmarked.
+For most of the "Zan brothers" (marks incorporating the Japanese character for mountain = zan) nothing is known.
+In spite of very good quality work, many good pieces are simply unmarked.

 Please also notice that the authenticity of many of the more important marks below are uncertain.